Organizations are increasingly adopting hybrid cloud infrastructures amid rapid evolution in information technology.

 Multi-factor authentication (MFA)

 Enforce multi-factor authentication for user access to critical resources.
-It adds extra security by requiring users to provide multiple verification forms.
+It adds an extra layer of security by requiring users to complete multiple verification steps.

 Security monitoring and incident response